-We go to the doctor to get well or make sure we stay healthy, but doctor’s offices and waiting rooms are frequently filled with sick people.
+We go to the doctor to get well or make sure we stay healthy, but doctors’ offices and waiting rooms are frequently filled with sick people.
 Even if you are one of them, you don’t have to go home with a new contagious bug along with the ache or illness that spurred your visit.
-By taking the following precautions, most people should be able to minimize the risk of getting sick — or sicker — while waiting to see a physician.
+By taking the following precautions, most people should be able to minimize the risk of getting sick — or sicker — while waiting to see the doctor.

 Get a flu shot

 Prior to setting foot in a waiting room, get a flu shot.
 Flu shots can help prevent illness altogether or at least lessen the severity and length of symptoms if the flu does take hold.
 Most doctors recommend the shot for everyone — even those who don’t plan to visit a doctor’s office.

 “Flu shots are not just for children or seniors,” says Dr. Newmark.
 “A quick flu shot can save almost anyone from days of illness and discomfort.”
 Flu shots are available at doctors’ offices and many pharmacies.

 Make your appointment for early in the day, when the waiting room is cleanest.
 More patients means more germs

 Try to avoid waiting rooms altogether during cold and flu season if possible.

 “Schedule routine physical exams and tests before or after the fall and winter months, when fewer contagious illnesses are being spread around,” says Dr. Newmark.

 If a visit during cold and flu season is unavoidable, try to schedule appointments first thing in the morning, before other patients arrive, or late in the day after others have left.

 Today, a growing number of family medicine and pediatrician offices have “sick” and “well” waiting areas to help keep healthy people healthy.
 If that isn’t an option, consider wearing a face mask; often, doctor’s offices and hospitals will provide masks to patients who request them.